unicsmcr/unics_social_api/.github/CONTRIBUTING.md

 - We are following the [Conventional Commit](https://www.conventionalcommits.org/en/v1.0.0/) guidelines.
 - Try your best to follow this in your own branches, but don't worry if you forget for some commits.
-- You can also use the types from Angular's commit guidelines:
+- You can also use the following types (adapted from Angular's commit guidelines):

 	- **build**: Changes that affect the build system or external dependencies (example scopes: npm, tsc, eslint)
 	- **ci**: Changes to our CI configuration files and scripts